digiscot/digiscot-website/pages/participation/projects/editing-your-project.md

 ## 1. Creating a verified account

 You need to create a verified GitHub account to start contributing.
 By verified I mean that you have confirmed that the email address you used to sign up is actually yours.
-If you have already done this you can skip to [Step 2](#2-finding-your-project-page).
-If you already have an account and need to make sure it is verified, go to [Step 1.2](#1-2-verifying-your-email-address).
+If you have already done this you can skip to [Step 2]({{ page.url }}#finding-your-project-page).
+If you already have an account and need to make sure it is verified, go to [Step 1.2]({{ page.url }}#verifying-your-email-address).

-### 1.1 Creating an account
+### 1.1.
+Creating an account
 To create an account you will need to open your favourite web browser and navigate to the [main page of GitHub.com](https://github.com).
 Once there you should see a screen that looks something like this.

 ![GitHub homepage](images/guide/github-homepage.png){:.responsive-img.screenshot}